Last Updated on March 16, 2023 by Jessica Lauren Vine

 RV technicians will also have the right tools and ample training to switch out your manual awning for a new electrical one if necessary.
 While an awning conversion kit will contain all the items needed to switch your manual awning to an electric one, it does not include all the tools you may need.
 Having a professional do the job for you will save time and potentially money if buying tools is required.

 Can You Convert a Manual Awning to an Electric Awning?

-When doing an RV power awning upgrade, knowing who the manufacturer of your RV is can make or break your project.
+When doing an RV power awning upgrade, knowing who the manufacturer of your RV is can make or break your project when it comes to how to do an RV power awning upgrade.
 Only they will know for sure if you can convert your existing awning into a power awning.